Integrated Sensing and Communication Signal Processing Based on Compressed Sensing Over Unlicensed Spectrum Bands: The Selection of and Sensing Performance Analysis

 For the conventional 2D FFT algorithm, IDFT is performed on a column of $\hat{\textbf{D}}_\mathrm{R1}$ to obtain the range power spectrum, and DFT is performed on a row to obtain the velocity power spectrum.
 Thus, the SNR for range and velocity of the output signal after the conventional 2D FFT algorithm are $\mathcal{N}_m^2/(N_\text{c} \sigma^2)$ and $M_{\text{sym}}/\sigma^2$, respectively.

 For the improved algorithm in \cite{wei2022robust}, only the FISTA gain is missing compared to JCMSA.
-Hence, the total SNR gain results are just missing $\varpi$. \end{proof} { \begin{theorem} When the input signal-to-noise ratio lower than -25 dB, it is difficult to find the optimal FISTA parameter $\lambda$, i.e. $\varpi \approx 0$.
-Thus, we derive
+Hence, the total SNR gain results are just missing $\varpi$. \end{proof} { \begin{theorem} When the input signal-to-noise ratio is lower than -15 dB, it is difficult to find the optimal FISTA parameter $\lambda$, i.e. $\varpi \approx 0$.
+Thus, we have

 \end{theorem}}